jvrolfe/exploratory-data-analysis---customer-loans-in-finance/README.md

     - __`__init__()`__: This intialises the main variables of the class.
 It one parameter along with self:
         - `db_creds` (dict): A dictionary containing the credentials required to access the appropriate database.

+**loan_data_dict.md**: This file contains the definitions of all the columns in the dataset.

+**loans.ipynb**: This module contains all the classes needed to analyse the dataset, alongside a walkthtough of analysing the data with markdown cells.
+There are five classes within the file (see the DocString for more information):
+- __`DataTransform`__: With this class, simple columns transformations can be performed.
+- __`DistributionChecker`__: With this class, the distribution of columns can be assessed.
+- __`DataFrameInfo`__: Summary statistics on the dataframe can be performed.
+- __`Plotter`__: This class contains methods to plot the data in different ways.
+- __`DataFrameTransform`__: This class contains a set of methods to transform the data in different ways e.g null imputations and log transformations.

 ## Installation